JiaziChen111/Ch_Synthetic/README.md

 > Not a git repository
 ```

 **Update:** Authetication in GitHub changed by the end 0f 2019.
 [Check this page](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) to create a personal access token for the command line.
+[Link to the announcement](https://developer.github.com/changes/2019-11-05-deprecated-passwords-and-authorizations-api/).
+[About personal access tokens](https://github.com/settings/tokens).

 ### Create (Remote and Local) Repositories
 You need to designate a folder to be a Git repository.
 When you initialize a folder to be a repository, Git creates a subfolder called *.git* that it uses to do all its magic.